johannesgiorgis/personal-website/content/post/2019-01-22-introducing-macaw.md

 As you can imagine, the excitement of joining an awesome sounding group was immediately killed by the realization that this group never met.
 It might as well not even exist!

-To add insult to injury, the Meetup.com search capabilities are quite lacking:
+Furthermore, the Meetup.com search capabilities are quite lacking:

 - You can search _Groups_ or _Calendar_
 - You can browse upcoming or past meetups by date filtering by the ones you are going to, your Meetups only or also including suggestions
 - You can search by group name, event name, matching keywords, etc
 - You can search _Groups_ and sort them using different criteria (Recommended, Most active, Newest, Most members, Closest)

+Although yes it has some search capabilities, there is no way to filter out non active groups or search for groups that meet weekly/monthly/bi-monthly, etc. As an example, I'd love to be able to quickly find the tennis Meetups that met at least once a month in the past 6 months.

 <br/>